garrandall/popular-music-data/tracks/believe-me-royal-teens.md

 They will know you hurt me so
 Did you have to tell them all
 That I still love you-ooooooooooou
-Oooooooooh wah ooooooooooh
+Oh wah oh

-Oooooooooh wah ooooooooooh
+Oh wah oh
-Oooooooooh wah ooooooooooh
+Oh wah oh
-Oooooooooh wah ooooooooooh
+Oh wah oh